degski/Mado/README.md

 developing this game and asked the waitress what she was called, she said 'Mado', we ordered another round and called it a job well done.
 The rest is history.

-I decided to get rid of the Hexagonal representation and go with a board of circles ordered along a triangular pattern (hexagons in disguise).
+I decided to get rid of the Hexagonal representation and go with a Board of circles ordered along a triangular pattern (hexagons in disguise).